 6 steps to power station accreditation

-Once the fee has been paid, the agency must make a final decision to approve or refuse the accreditation application within six weeks unless a longer period is agreed to.
+The agency must make a decision about your application for accreditation within six weeks from when the application was considered properly made and the accreditation fee paid, unless a longer period is agreed to.

 About The Clean Energy Regulator

 Carbon Farming Initiative

 Carbon Pricing Mechanism